 Meetings: Meets monthly during the academic year and at other times at the discretion of the SGA President with appropriate notice.
 At the first meeting of the academic year elects a President, Secretary, and Treasurer to begin service upon election.

-College Community Communication
+NPC Community Communication

 Meetings: Regularly, but at least quarterly, by the President or designee.